A week. It’s been a week since I moved to London. I can’t believe how quick it’s went. My year here will be over in a flash.

 My first week in London has been great, I’ve seen some sights, met some friends, made new friends and gained valuable PR experience.

-Let’s see what the next week has to bring!
+Let’s see what the next week and year has to bring!